jlinoff/pam/README.md

 That is an excellent question.
-The answer is that you _can_ and, if you are already using an Excel spreadsheet or a text file editor or a sheet of paper or a password management service or anything other method that works well for you, _you should_.
+The answer is that you _can_ and, if you are already using an Excel spreadsheet or a text file editor or a sheet of paper or a password management service or any other method that works for you, _you should_.

 #### Reason 2: Too Complex
 Even if you do not already have a method for managing passwords _PAM_ may not be the right choice. _PAM_ requires that you understand a bit about HTML input and textarea elements which may be confusing.
 Also the _PAM_ user interface (UI) and record data model may be confusing or hard to understand and use because I am not a UI programmer.